Sexual harassment and assault plague U.S. research bases in Antarctica, report says

 Particularly at risk were people who felt that their livelihoods could be at stake, like seasonal employees who depend on contract renewals, or Ph.D students who are reliant on lead researchers – a fact that officials acknowledged.

-"The research shows us that even when we have the best sort of the best practice around reporting, the best possible sort of system, people still don't report because the power dynamics are such that it's not usually in the interest of the victim's last survivor," said Stephanie Short, the NSF's head of Antarctic Infrastructure and Logistics.
+"The research shows us that even when we have the best sort of the best practice around reporting, the best possible sort of system, people still don't report because the power dynamics are such that it's not usually in the interest of the victim," Nash said.

 Changing the power dynamics at these remote bases will be challenging, officials acknowledged.
 The infrequent availability of flights and ships means there's no simple way to separate victims from their harassers.
 And the numerous contractors and institutions that operate under NSF's oversight each has its own human resources policies and procedures around assault and harassment.